South Africa vs Tanzania Safari

 Weather

-Tanzania maintains a steady, pleasant climate year-round, making it a viable destination any time.
+Tanzania maintains a steady, pleasant climate year-round, making it a viable destination at any time.
 South Africa, with its seasonal shifts, offers warm summers and cooler winters, affecting the best times for wildlife sightings.

 I visited Tanzania in February which was a dry season in between two wet seasons.
 The weather was hot during the day and milder in the evenings.
 I visited South Africa in April right after the end of the rainy season.
 I lucked with amazing weather and only a short two hours of rain during my safari.